dacoloma/Cheatsheets/Ethical_Hacker_Methodology.md

 Choose a target and **check the scope**.  !
 DO NOT TOUCH THE OUT OF SCOPE DOMAINS !

 ### Discovering Email Addresses
-Tools: hunter.io
+#### hunter.io
+Get a list of email addresses of a company with name and job.
-Find if there is a pattern.
+NB: Find if there is a pattern.
 Ex: {X}{YYYY}@company.com with X being the first letter of firstname, and YYYY the first 4 letters of lastname.

+#### phonebook.cz
 ### Gathering breached credentials

 ## Scanning & Enumeration